fidgetech/curriculum/docs/1_introduction-to-programming/3_arrays-looping/BT-1-3-5-1-arrays-and-looping-independent-project.md

 Project prompts will be published on Epicenter at 8:00 am Friday for full-time students and 8:00 am on Thursday for part-time students.
 Before the prompt is published, only the objectives will be visible (the same that are listed below).

+Project prompts will be available on Epicenter once you let your instructor know that you have reached the end of a section.
 Before you begin your project, make sure to take a moment to review the [Independent Projects and Code Reviews](../../pre-work/getting-started-at-epicodus/1-0-0-09-independent-projects-and-code-reviews) lesson.
 This lesson details:

 * Independent project deadlines
 * How to submit your code